Emergency Notification

 Policy

 Minnesota State University, Mankato will issue notifications to staff and students as required by the Clery Act.
 Upon receiving information about an incident that poses a threat to the campus, University Security will determine which level of notification is appropriate for the situation.
-If it is a situation where there is an imminent/immediate threat to the campus community, University Security will issue an immediate Star Alert.
+If it is a situation where there is an imminent/immediate threat to the campus community, University Security will broadcast an alert over the telephone emergency broadcast system and public address systems, and issue an immediate Star Alert.
 For other types of alerts that involve less urgent/serious threats, before issuing alerts/notifications, University Security will consult with the Vice President for Student Affairs and Enrollment Management or another member of the Campus Emergency Response Team.

 Whether to issue a warning and which type of warning/notification to issue will be decided on a case-by-case basis.
 The following criteria will be considered: